Skip to main content

 1. Consumers are 35 times more likely to open mobile messages than emails

-Mobile messages, even those scanned quickly from a home screen, are more likely to hit them than emails, which can be filtered into "promotional" folders or even relegated to spam.
+Mobile messages, even those quickly scanned from a home screen, are more likely to hit them than emails, which can be filtered into “promotional” folders or even relegated to spam.

 2. I consumers find value in being able to send messages to their bank